ramrom/rams_dot_files/cheatsheets/scala_cheatsheet.md

 ## TYPE SYSTEM
-- Trait - cant be instantiated directly, a class can implement many traits
+- Trait - cant be instantiated directly
+    - a class can implement MANY traits
+    - can NOT specify a constructor parameter
-- Abstract class - cant be instantiated, class can implement only one abstract class
+- Abstract class - cant be instantiated
+    - class can implement only ONE abstract class
+    - can specify a constructor parameter
 - nice typeclass definition: https://scalac.io/typeclasses-in-scala/
     - essentially ad-hoc polymorphism, inspired from haskell type classes, and very similar to golang interfaces
-- good doc on scala implicits: https://docs.scala-lang.org/tutorials/FAQ/finding-implicits.html
 - integer types - `Short` (16bit), `Int` (32bit?), `Long` (64bit?)
     - `Long` instantiation - `1000000000000000000L` or `100000: Long`
 - `Any` - all objects implement this, `Nothing` - opposite of `Any`, no object implements this